The

 Because the CB runs well on a much lighter set of specs than Windows, you may find that converting to a CB does the job.
 If it all goes phoom and you weren’t using the laptop anyway, you haven’t wasted your money and if it works you will have saved yourself hundreds.
 While it's not an overly hard thing to do, if you don't have a bit of experience with computers, I would recommend that you enlist the help of someone who has some knowledge of resetting laptops to help you get your old laptop working as a CB.

-Specifications to look for
+Specifications to

 Now that you've decided to try out some Chromebooks with a view to buying, you'll want to look out for the best bang for your buck.
 Have a look at this list of specifications so you can compare models -